-It is hunting season in these parts and the deer are on the move.
+Deer are on the move.
 The first inkling we had that they were in our yard was when the seven-foot-tall plastic mesh fence surrounding the vegetable garden had been ripped open and one of the thick metal posts holding it had been knocked askew.
 Only something large moving at a good clip could have done that much damage.
-Deer or maybe a wayward moose; we didn’t know since no tracks could be found.
+Deer or maybe a wayward moose; we didn't know since no tracks could be found.

 Five inches of snow later and the yard is full of deer tracks, poop, and evidence of munching.

-What Deers Eat
+What Deer Eat

-Deer will feed on plants at any time during the year, but most damage to ornamental plants occurs during the winter and early spring when food resources are somewhat limited.
+Deer will feed on plants at any time during the year, but most damage to ornamental plants occurs during the winter and early spring, when food resources are somewhat limited.

 Coexisting With Deer

-Deer were here long before we moved in and they will be here after we are gone so we look for ways to coexist.
+Deer were here long before we moved in and they will be here after we are gone, so we look for ways to coexist.
 Deer are creatures of habit.
 Once they establish a feeding area, it is very difficult to get them to go elsewhere.

-- The deer fence helps a lot in the summer though there is usually enough natural food for them that they rarely bother the plants outside the fence.
+- The deer fence helps a lot in the summer, though there is usually enough natural food for them that they rarely bother the plants outside the fence.
 As I mentioned, we have a plastic mesh fence.
 This requires tall wooden posts at regular intervals to support the fencing and keep it taut.
-Since deer are capable of jumping 10 feet high, the height of the fence should be at least 7 to 8 feet.
+Since deer are capable of jumping up to 10 feet high, the height of the fence should be at least 7 to 8 feet.
 Sturdiness of the fence is important since deer can push down a poorly constructed fence.

 Not one to tempt fate or deer, I try to grow the plants they find irresistible—like roses, fruit trees, and beans—inside the fence.
 It only takes one adventurous doe to decimate a row of soybeans.